Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Local-to-global properties for the alignment of matrices

-Lemmas \ref{lem:alipart} and corollary \ref{cor:limit-line} give a good intuition on how local alignment properties of a sequence of matrices are linked to contraction properties for the action on the projective space.
+Lemmas \ref{lem:alipart} and Corollary \ref{cor:limit-line} give a good intuition on how local alignment properties of a sequence of matrices are linked to contraction properties for the action on the projective space.

-However we we will have to deal with a more intricate notion of half local half global alignment.
-Let us give a more complete version of Lemma \ref{lem:alipart}, which is exactly what we need for the proof of \eqref{pivot:herali} in Theorem \ref{th:pivot}.
+To prove Theorem \ref{th:pivot}, we need to deal with a notion of half local half global alignment condition.
+Let us give a more complete version of Lemma \ref{lem:alipart}, which is exactly what we need for the pivoting technique to work.